 • Instructor Email: fygenson@ucsb.edu

-• Day - Time - Room: Friday 9:00-10:50 in Broida 3302 *This seminar requires students to spend 6 hours per week (two 3-hour blocks) in the student machine shop (PSB-South 1707).
-Because the number of students that can be safely accommodated in the shop at one time is limited , students will sign up for blocks of available shop times that work with their schedules during the introductory meeting of the seminar, which takes place on the first Friday of the quarter, from 9:00-10:50 in Broida 3302.
+• Day - Time - Room: Friday 9:00-10:50 in Broida 3302 *First week ONLY in Broida 3302* This seminar requires students to spend two 3-hour blocks (6 hours per week) in the student machine shop (PSB-South 1707).
+Because the number of students that can be safely accommodated in the shop at one time is limited, part of the introductory meeting of the seminar, which will take place on the first Friday of the quarter, will be devoted to having students sign up for 3-hour blocks of available shop time that can work with their course schedules.

 Course Description: Subtractive manufacturing is an umbrella term for machining and other material removal processes (e.g., cutting, boring, drilling, and grinding) by which solid pieces of plastic or metal are shaped to specification.
 This is a project-based course geared towards sophomores and motivated freshmen who want hands-on experience with subtractive manufacturing.
 The majority of course hours will be spent in the Physics Department Student Shop.
 The mission of the course is to instill a deep appreciation of machining, its capabilities, limitations and risks.
 Safety is paramount.
 Students must pass a safety screening, sign a liability waiver, adhere to rules regarding dress and comportment, and commit to schedules allowing adequate supervision.